andyfry01/coding-challenges/README.md

 - **sort_anagram.js**: Write a method to sort an array of strings so that all the anagrams are next to each other. **(incomplete)**
 - **sort_and_merge_arrays.js**: Combine sets of nested arrays with overlapping values.
 For example: [[1,3],[4,6],[5,8],[13,17],[11,14]] becomes: [[1,3],[4,8],[11,17]] **(incomplete)**
 - **substrings.js**: Assume you have a method isSubstring which checks if one word is a substring of another.
 Given two strings, s1 and s2, write code to check if s2 is a rotation of s1 using only one call to isSubstring (i e , “waterbottle” is a rotation of “erbottlewat”)
+- **time_converter.js**: Using the JavaScript language, take a num parameter and return the number of hours and minutes the parameter converts to (ie. if num = 63 then the output should be 1:3).
+Separate the number of hours and minutes with a colon.
 - **Yodle**:
 By starting at the top of the triangle and moving to adjacent numbers on the row below, the maximum total from top to bottom is 27.